maxtkc/mos-herb-site/index.md

 to learn more about plants and our relationship to nature.
-Immune support with young kids has been so important, and support through winter during breastfeeding has helped me immensely in knowing I’m doing the right thing for my body and infant.
-Mo has recommended several books on herbs and growing my own herbs. **I feel so supported!
-Mo meets you where you are, with no judgement, only kind consideration.
-If you’re on the fence, do it!**
+Immune support with young kids has been so important, and support through winter during breastfeeding has helped me immensely in knowing I’m doing the right thing for my body and infant. **I feel so supported!
+Mo meets you where you are, with no judgement, only kind consideration.** If you’re on the fence, do it!